International Security (continued)

 Op-Ed, The Boston Globe

-By Evelyn Krache Morris, Research Fellow, International Security Program
+By Evelyn Krache Morris, Associate, International Security Program

 "Obama may be comfortable with Brennan's philosophy of targeted assassinations, and he may be equally confident in the proposed new CIA chief's ability to control the initiatives of underlings.
 However, these are flimsy foundations on which to base policy decisions, particularly ones concerning a weapon as controversial as drones.
 Cutting Congress and the public out of the process of determining how, when, and where these weapons should be used is counterproductive and shortsighted."